 The adolescent may require inpatient or outpatient care, depending on the nature and extent of their addiction.
 Family members are typically included in most treatment strategies.

 When teens who have substance abuse problems go without their usual supply, they may experience withdrawal.
 This condition can cause academic difficulties.
 Depression, anxiety, and other mental health concerns, if present, will be addressed as part of the treatment plan.
+Working with a teen counselor can help your adolescent navigate both the psychological and physical challenges of addiction recovery, ensuring that they have the support they need to succeed.

 The distinction between supporting and enabling actions needs to be made clear to family members.
 They must also learn the value of setting limits that are appropriate for their relationships.